Teaching Certificate in Middle School Education

 - Two letters of recommendation (professional or academic)

-- An essay describing why you're interested in pursuing graduate study in this field and stating your intended area of certification (e.g. middle-level mathematics)
+- Essay describing why you're interested in pursuing graduate study in this field and stating your intended area of certification (e.g. middle-level mathematics)

 - Additional requirements for International Students